 The NAF biennial conference provides the main networking event and focal point of communication for NAF network.
 The conference has been hosted in various North Atlantic regions and is usually held early to mid Fall.
 The event features a combination of presentations on new and on-going research as well as regional development practices and is filled with discussion by academics, practitioners and policy makers.
 In addition, the conference program, developed by a local planning committee includes a number of community tours.
 These tours provide an opportunity to explore how communities and regions advance solutions to address local issues.

-The Network held its inaugural conference in 1998 and continues to hold a biennial event within the North Atlantic region.
+The Network held its inaugural conference in 1998 and continues to hold events within the North Atlantic region.
 Below is a historical listing of previous NAF conferences:

 2013 – Hólar, Iceland – Rural Tourism: Challenges in Changing Times – Held in partnership with Rural Tourism Department of Holar University College

-2011 – St. John’s, Newfoundland and Labrador, Canada – Culture, Place and Identity at the Heart of Regional Development – Held in partnership with the Canadian Rural Revitalization Foundation (CRRF), the Small Islands Cultural Research Initiative (SICRI) and Memorial University
+2011 – St. John’s, Newfoundland and Labrador, Canada – Culture, Place and Identity at the Heart of Regional Development – Held in partnership with the Canadian Rural Revitalization Foundation, the Small Islands Cultural Research Initiative and Memorial University

 2009 – Bornholm, Denmark.
 Bridging Regional Divides: New Forms of Rural and Urban Interaction in the North – Held in partnership with the Centre for Regional and Tourism Research, Bornholm

-2007 – Shetland Islands – Energy from the Edge: Opportunities for Cooperation Around the North Atlantic Rim – Hosted by the Shetland Islands Council in partnership with the North Atlantic Forum (NAF), North Atlantic Cooperation (NORA) and the International Society for the Study of Marginal Regions
+2007 – Shetland Islands – Energy from the Edge: Opportunities for Cooperation Around the North Atlantic Rim – Held in partnership with the Shetland Islands Council, North Atlantic Cooperation, and the International Society for the Study of Marginal Regions

-2006, Lanse au Clair, Labrador, Canada – Creative Solutions for Coastal Communities – Held in Partnership with NORA, Harris Centre, Memorial University and SmartLabrador Inc.
+2006, Lanse au Clair, Labrador, Canada – Creative Solutions for Coastal Communities – Held in partnership with North Atlantic Cooperation, Harris Centre, Memorial University and SmartLabrador Inc.

-2004, Twillingate, Newfoundland, Canada – Big Lessons from Small Places: Governance in Rural North America and the North Atlantic Rim – Joint initiative between NAF, the Canadian Rural Revitalization Foundation, the Island Studies Program, the Twillingate-New World Island Development Association and the Twillingate Island Tourism Association
+2004, Twillingate, Newfoundland, Canada – Big Lessons from Small Places: Governance in Rural North America and the North Atlantic Rim – Held in partnership with the Canadian Rural Revitalization Foundation, the Island Studies Program, the Twillingate-New World Island Development Association and the Twillingate Island Tourism Association

 2002 – Sydney, Nova Scotia, Canada – The Warp, the Woof and the Fabric: Interweaving Culture, Politics and Economy in Small Islands – Held in partnership with Community Economic Development Institute, University College of Cape Breton, and artsCape Breton

-2000 – Corner Brook, Newfoundland, Canada – Opportunity and Action in a Knowledge-Driven Economy: New Lessons from the Edge – Hosted by Memorial University of Newfoundland and the College of the North Atlantic
+2000 – Corner Brook, Newfoundland, Canada – Opportunity and Action in a Knowledge-Driven Economy: New Lessons from the Edge – Held in partnership with Memorial University of Newfoundland and the College of the North Atlantic

 1998 – Charlottetown, Prince Edward Island, Canada – inaugural North Atlantic Forum, celebrating the end of the first phase of the North Atlantic Islands Programme.
 Hosted by the Institute of Island Studies, University of Prince Edward Island